The Art Club provides a time after school when students may:

-Arts night is an annual talent show held at the end of the school year, showcasing a cross-section of artistic talents of students and staff of Assumption.
+Arts night is a spring talent show held at the end of the school year, showcasing a cross-section of artistic talents of students and staff of Assumption.
 Students sing, dance, play instruments, act, show home-made videos, display artwork and even perform unusual acts.
 Front of house, lighting and sound are all managed by students.
-Auditions are open to everyone.

 Assumption Life is a club dedicated to promoting respect for life at all stages, in all forms We believe that life is a sacred gift and that we are called to work for and with all vulnerable and oppressed people, from conception until natural death.